dtonhofer/prolog_notes/maplist_2_examples.md

 ?- L=[I0,I1,I2], member(I0,[0,1]), member(I1,[0,1]), member(I2,[0,1]).
 ```

-The predicate calls inside `maplist/2` acre actually chained into a conjunction and, not called in turn.
+The predicate calls inside `maplist/2` are chained into a conjunction and, not called in turn.
 And the
 choicepoints are left open.